QuentinRa/blog.quentinra.dev/info/html/index.md

 Then, we are usually making **one div per field**.
 Each div is made of

 * a **label**, with an attribute "for" referring to the ID of a field
-  * clicking on the label, will focus the field
+  * clicking on the label will focus the field
   * the message inside the label is something describing the field
-* a **field**, it can be an input, a text area, a select etc.
+* a **field**, it can be an input, a textarea, a select, etc.
-  * the ID must match the one in the label
+  * the ID must match the one on the label
   * you must add a name for the server to know what's this value
   * the value is what will be sent to the server

-Then, at the end, you add either a button submit (to send the form) and/or a button reset to reset the form.
+Finally, you add either a button submit (to send the form) and/or a button reset to reset the form.
 </details>

 * [Notes about label](forms/label.md)